 While the Breeze system works for some cats, other cat parents had negative results.
 The pellets are a little harder than traditional litter and many cat parents found their cats to dislike walking on them, which would result in accidents outside of the box.
 Others don’t like that the litter doesn’t clump.
 Instead, urine slides through slots on the bottom of the pan and is soaked up by a pee pad, which needs to be changed one to two times each week, depending on the frequency of use and the number of cats in the household.

-There seems to be mixed reviews on this product, but perhaps the tipping point is the hefty cost of replacing the pellets and the pee pads.
+There seem to be mixed reviews on this product, but perhaps the tipping point is the hefty cost of replacing the pellets and the pee pads.
 However, Tidy Cats does say the pellets can be reused if someone wants to take the time to disinfect them and let them dry in the sun.

 Lightweight kitty litter like Fresh Step Lightweight and Purina Tidy Cats LightWeight 24/7 Performance Clumping Litter isn’t an entirely new concept, but since it came onto the scene, it has sparked some controversy.
 People loved the lightweight concept, especially cat parents who lived in apartment buildings without an elevator.
 Unfortunately, not long after Tidy Cats released their lightweight kitty litter, rumors began to circulate that the dusty formula was detrimental to the health of cats, going so far as to cause death.